git-cola/git-cola/share/doc/git-cola/relnotes.rst

     git cola pull
     git cola tag

-* `git-dag` is more responsive when gathering tab-completions.
+* `git-dag` is more responsive when gathering auto-completions.

 * Keyboard shortcuts are displayed when the '?' key is pressed.